nicktesla/mayday/README.md

 Get programming help from the command line

 ## Getting Started
-Install the module by running: `npm install mayday`
+Install the module globally by running: `npm install -g mayday`

 ## Accessing web service from command line
 ```